 Chickpea salad is another healthy dish you cannot miss.
 If you are too busy and cannot prepare chickpeas, stick with canned chickpeas so you will not have to cook anything.

 Indeed, this recipe is so simple that even a beginner can make it.
 All you have to do is just chop vegetables into small pieces, mix them with chickpeas and other seasonings.
 And ta-da, a no fussing, no cooking dish is ready to be served.

-Harira is a Moroccan-originated soup with chickpeas, tomatoes, lentils, and diced meat.
+Harira is a side dish originating from Morocco with chickpeas, tomatoes, lentils, and diced meat.
 You can imagine how nutritious and tasty they are from looking at the ingredients of this soup, right?

 By adding other spices like pepper, cinnamon, or a touch of ginger and green herb, this soup will take place in your stomach for sure.
 So if you have not had any chance to visit Morocco, just spend around 2 hours this weekend to bring the Moroccan atmosphere to your kitchen.